cocode/TrekBASIC/README.md

 * Renumbering

 # Profiling
-You can profile the interpreters code using python profilers.
+You can profile the interpreter's code using python profilers.

 I have used cProfile and gprof2dot.py.
 You'll need to install gprof2dot.py I don't have dot installed, I just found an online version, and used that.